-Family Nurse Practitioner Program: A three-phase program consisting of two twelve-week full-time learning phases and a follow-up phase to provide continuing educational opportunities extending over a period of years for participants who successfully complete the program and return to the employment setting.
-The program is designed to prepare registered nurses to expand their role in an ambulatory care setting as a generalist, rather than a specialist, oriented toward providing primary health care services to all family members.
-Phase I consists of formal lectures with concurrent clinical experiences on the Medical Center campus.
-Learning experiences are developed to build on the nurse's previous professional educational and work experiences.
-Major emphasis is on internal medicine, pediatrics and obstetrics-gynecology.
-The nurse trainee develops the basic skills of securing a complete medical history and the techniques needed to perform a complete physical examination on persons of all ages.
-Includes interpretation of laboratory procedures, performance of particular screening procedures, and the appropriate administration of therapeutic and preventive measures and home visits.
-Phase II is designed to provide opportunities for students to further consolidate and integrate the knowledge and skill acquired in Phase I. Rotating clinical experiences are provided in a variety of ambulatory care settings.
-For further information write to Miss Shirley Ross, Director, Family Nurse Practitioner Program, Department of Community Health Sciences, Marion County General Hospital, Flower Mission, 960 Locke Street, Indianapolis, Indiana 46202.
+Family Nurse Practitioner Program: A three-phase course consisting of two twelve-week full-time learning phases and a follow-up phase to provide continuing educational opportunities extending over a period of years for participants who successfully complete the program and return to the employment setting.
+The program is designed to prepare registered nurses to expand their role in providing primary health care services to all family members.
+The first twelve weeks, Phase I, is designed to focus on formal lectures with concurrent clinical experiences on the Medical Center campus.
+These learning experiences are developed to build on the nurse's previous professional educational and work experiences.
+Lectures and clinical experiences are developed with major emphasis placed on internal medicine, pediatrics and obstetrics-gynecology, surgery and mental health.
+Also, an intensive course in physical diagnosis is taught.
+Physicians from the Medical Center campus serve as lecturers and physical diagnosis preceptors for the trainees.
+This phase of the program enables the nurse trainee to develop the basic skills of securing a complete medical history and the techniques needed to perform a complete physical examination on persons of all ages.
+By synthesizing this knowledge with skills, the practitioner is oriented to differentiate between normal and abnormal physical findings.
+The interpretation of laboratory procedures, performance of particular screening procedures, and appropriate administration of therapeutic and preventive measures and selected home visits are also incorporated within the content of this phase.
+The second twelve weeks, Phase II, is designed to provide opportunities for the family nurse practitioner to further consolidate and integrate the knowledge and skill acquired in Phase I. Clinical experiences are arranged on a rotation basis in a variety of ambulatory care settings in and outside of Marion County, Indiana.
+These experiences are scheduled to provide each trainee a working-learning practicum in private practices and community health centers under the supervision of a physician preceptor.
+Phase III, which is planned to extend over time, is designed to: assist the Family Nurse Practitioner (FNP) in the employment setting; conduct extensive studies in the employment setting to determine the range and levels of competency of the FNP; and, provide the FNP with continuing educational opportunities.
+For further information write to Miss Shirley Ross, Director, Family Nurse Practitioner Program, Department of Community Health

+Sciences, Marion County General Hospital, Flower Mission, 960 Locke Street, Indianapolis, Indiana 46202.